 Your baby will want something to gnaw on when they hit their teething stage.
 Something to rub their gums on is an absolute must!
 I will not be giving my opinion about the Amber Teething necklaces.
 But I will say after researching them; there have been cases linked to baby deaths due to these necklaces.
 Please further research this topic if you are thinking about using these.

-I didn’t list this as a must have cause the amount of use a stroller gets really depends on where one lives, how many kids one has, and their day to day activities.
-I have bought a new stroller with each kid cause I have had new needs as our family grew.
-I have heard so many parents rave about the UPPAbaby and the Nuna but I could not wrap my head around the price!
+I didn't list this as a must-have because the amount of use a stroller gets depends on where one lives, how many kids one has, and their day-to-day activities.
+I have bought a new stroller with each kid because I have had new needs as our family grew.
+I have heard so many parents rave about the UPPAbaby and the Nuna, but I could not wrap my head around the price!
 Again, different families have different needs.
-My Gracos have been great, are priced right and are just as safe.
-The higher end ones do look nice and have some great features but given my kids aren’t huge stroller fans, I am glad I ended up going with a more practical solution.
+My Gracos have been great, are priced right, and are just as safe.
+The higher-end ones look nice and have some great features, but given that my kids aren't huge stroller fans, I am glad I ended up going with a more practical solution.

-The number one requirement for all my strollers is the infant seat click in feature.
-If my baby falls asleep I want to be able to transfer them from car to stroller without disrupting them.
+The first requirement for all my strollers is the infant seat click-in feature.
+If my baby falls asleep, I want to be able to transfer them from the car to the stroller without disrupting them.

-You can use your travel pad while at home or get a more permanent (but really, it's temporary since they will be out of diapers eventually) changing pad like this one.
+You can use your travel pad while at home or get a more permanent changing pad like this one.